|25.5 – 27.7 inches

 Training your Central Asian Shepherd is going to take time and patience, but when it is complete, you are going to be very glad that this is how you invested your time.

 The last thing we will say about the Central Asian Shepherd is that it is essential to remember that this is not a human-made breed.
-The Alabai Dog has evolved and come to be from nature and nature alone.
+The Alabai Dog has evolved and has come to be from nature and nature alone.
 For some dog breed purists, this is a significant fact to consider and one that should be understood fully before purchasing your Central Asian Shepherd puppy.